openservicemesh/osm/docs/content/docs/install/_index.md

         oc adm policy add-scc-to-user privileged -z <service account name> -n <service account namespace>
        ```

+### Pod Security Policy

+If you are running OSM in a cluster with PSPs enabled, pass in `--set OpenServiceMesh.pspEnabled=true` to your `osm install` or `helm install` CLI command.

 ## Inspect OSM Components

 A few components will be installed by default into the `osm-system` Namespace.
 Inspect them by using the following `kubectl` command: